-Position: Senior Lecturer, Field: Language technologies, Organisation: Computer Science Department, University of Waikato, Hamilton.
+Position: Associate Professor, Computer Science Department, University of Waikato.

 Te Taka had an unusual career path that has involved working as a hardware engineer, returning to university to do a degree all in Māori and to continue his study with a master’s thesis on traditional navigation.
 He completed a PhD in 2007 titled Indigenous Language Usage in a Digital Library: He Hautoa Kia Ora Tonu Ai.

 For his master’s thesis, Te Taka studied traditional Māori navigation and had the opportunity to help rig and sail a traditional double-hull canoe (waka) from Hawaii to Rarotonga.